Box set

-A boxed set or (its US name) box set is a set of items (for example, a compilation of books, musical recordings, films or television programs) traditionally packaged in a box, hence 'boxed' and offered for sale as a single unit.
+A boxed set, or box set (American English), is a set of items (for example, a compilation of books, musical recordings, films or television programs) traditionally packaged in a box, hence 'boxed', and offered for sale as a single unit.

 Music

-Artists and bands with an extremely long and successful career often have anthology or "essential" collections of their boxes of music released as box sets.
+Artists and bands with a long and successful career often have anthology or "essential" collections of their music released as box sets.
 These often include rare and never-before-released tracks.
-Some box sets collect previously released boxes of singles or albums by a music artist, and often collect the complete discography of an artist such as Pink Floyd's Oh, by the Way and Discovery sets.
-Sometimes bands release expanded versions of their most successful albums such as Pink Floyd's Immersion box set versions of their The Dark Side of the Moon (1973), Wish You Were Here (1975) and The Wall (1979) boxes.
-Pink Floyd have also released The Early Years 1965–1972 box set which features mostly unreleased material.
+Some box sets collect previously released singles or albums by a music artist, and often collect the complete discography of an artist, such as Pink Floyd's Oh, by the Way and Discovery sets.
+Sometimes bands release expanded versions of their most successful albums, such as Pink Floyd's Immersion versions of their The Dark Side of the Moon (1973), Wish You Were Here (1975) and The Wall (1979) boxes.
+Pink Floyd have also released The Early Years 1965–1972 box set, which features mostly unreleased material.

-Other music box sets focus on a compilation of boxes of different artists from a particular genre such as Big Band jazz, 1960s rock and roll, or opera.
-They generally feature a large collection of various hits from some of the top artists of a particular genre.
-The scope of such box sets varies widely, with some genre-specific box sets (such as one featuring rock music) focusing on boxes of a specific style (for instance, guitar rock or "Summer of Love" music).
-Two of the best known companies for making box sets are Legacy Recordings and Rhino Records; both have won multiple Grammy Awards.
+Other music box sets compile different artists from a particular genre such as big band jazz, 1960s rock and roll, or opera.
+They generally feature a collection of various hits from some of the top artists of a particular genre.
+The scope of such box sets varies widely, with some genre-specific box sets (such as one featuring rock music) focusing on a specific style (for instance, guitar rock or "Summer of Love" music).
+Two of the companies best known for making box sets are Legacy Recordings and Rhino Records; both have won multiple Grammy Awards.
 Prior to Rhino and Legacy, companies such as Time-Life Records and Reader's Digest also issued box sets.